Hartlepool drag queen ready to take over the world after being cast in RuPaul’s Drag Race UK

 The former Manor College student then relocated to London where he studied musical theatre.

-He worked on cruise ships as a professional dancer after graduating – bit the pandemic put an end to that and he moved back to Hartlepool.
+Tom worked on cruise ships as a professional dancer after graduating before moving back to Hartlepool following the pandemic.

-It was during that time that Tom started experimenting with make up and was eventually spotted by people in London.

-He moved back to the capital and started getting regular work as a drag act quite fast.
+He later moved back to the capital and started getting regular work as a drag act.

 "It’s an expression of who I really am.
 I get to perform, I get to experiment in make up, in different looks.
 It’s really, really cool,” Tom said.

-The first episode of RuPaul’s Drag Race UK is set to air on BBC Three on Thursday, September 28, at 9pm.
+The first episode of RuPaul’s Drag Race UK appears on BBC Three on Thursday, September 28, at 9pm.